 The two things you should keep in mind to increase conversion rate, creating an “aha” and developing confidence in the site.
 The first thing is that when somebody lands on a page, you want them to have that “Aha!”
 I am on the right site; this is a suitable product, I am going to buy from here, etc.

 The other thing is confidence.
-You want them having the confidence to say “I can trust this site, so many people are using this store, the price of this store is reasonable, etc.
+You want them to have the confidence to say “I can trust this site, so many people are using this store, the price of this store is reasonable, etc.

 There are few hallmarks, and few things to run down to optimize paid traffic are explained below: